 A virtuous woman is known by:

-The godliness of her life – Prov 31:30 – she fears the Lord.
+Her godly life – Prov 31:30 – she fears the Lord.
+The fear of the Lord is a rare quality in women.
 She doesn’t seek favor; favor is deceitful.
-One day, the Jews in Jerusalem were crying, “Hosanna to the Son of David: Blessed is he that cometh in the name of the Lord; Hosanna in the highest.”
-Less than a week later, they were crying, “Let him be crucified.
-Let him be crucified.
-His blood be on us, and on our children,” [Matt 27:22-25].
 A virtuous woman, thus, knows not to play to the favor of society.
-Better to be accepted in the beloved [Eph 1:6] than to be approved by society.
+It’s better to be accepted in the beloved [Eph 1:6] than to be approved by society.

-The wisdom of her words – Prov 31:26 – as you can see, this virtuous woman doesn’t have much time to sit around talking.
+Her wise words – Prov 31:26 – as you can see, this virtuous woman doesn’t have much time to sit around talking.
 She has lots to do.
-However, when she does talk, she “openeth her mouth with wisdom.”
+However, when she does talk, she “openeth her mouth with wisdom”.
 What she has to say, therefore, is worth hearing.
 And when she speaks she is kind.
-Like her, when we speak, we should “speak as the oracles of God,” [1 Pet 4:11].
+Virtuous women “speak as the oracles of God,” [1 Pet 4:11].

-Conclusion: Is it any wonder that a virtuous woman is “blessed,” [v.28] by her children and praised by her husband?
+Conclusion: Is it any wonder that a virtuous woman is blessed [v.28] by her children and praised by her husband?
 Even her works “praise her in the gates,” [v.31].
 She rejoices at the time [v.25] when she is rewarded with the fruit of her hands [v.31].
-We should be encouraged by her example to work diligently for the Lord, knowing that our work for him will be rewarded, as well [Col 3:23-24].